jyutzler/Bridge-Systems/system.md

 It is 100% forcing by an unpassed hand so responder must be prepared for a three-card response or a rebid with only five cards.

 Responder can sign off or invite game with the rebid
    * other 2-level bid: weak hand, sign-off (opener may raise 1♠-1NT;2m-2♥ with 5=4-0-4 distribution and a good hand)
-   * 2 of major: sign-off
+   * 2 of major: sign-off (2-card support or hand too weak for a direct raise)
    * 2♠ after 1♥-1NT;2m: good support of minor (impossible spade)
    * single raise of minor: good support (could be weak especially if 2♠ is available)
    * 2NT: balanced invite (11-12)